kenwilcox/BankFileParsers/README.md

   |-- List<BaiAccount>
     |-- List<BaiDetail>
 ```
-So, a BaiFile contains a List of Groups, Each Group has a list of accounts, each account has a list of details - whew!
+So, a BaiFile contains a List of Groups, Each Group has a list of accounts; each account has a list of details - whew!

-Which actually follows the spec defined in the BAI document listed above.
+This actually follows the spec defined in the BAI document listed above.

 You can in turn ask the parser to write the parsed data back out like so